 This information is updated periodically.

-Although MacQueen’s Quinterly continues to publish five issues per year, submissions are now considered during three reading periods each year.
-The first reading period in 2023, for Issue 18, was open from 20-26 March.
-And the second reading period was open from 7-16 July, for Issues 19 and 20.
+Although MacQueen’s Quinterly continues to publish five issues per year, submissions are considered during three primary reading periods each year.
+In 2025, those reading periods occurred in February, June, and October:

-Items 7 and 8 below list genres and forms that Clare typically publishes, and Item 12 (Restrictions) describes what she’s not looking for.
+Items 7 and 8 below list genres and forms that Clare MacQueen likes to publish, and Item 12 (Restrictions) describes what she’s not looking for.

-- Electronic Submissions via Submittable Only: This is because MacQueen’s Quinterly has no staff to process paper submissions, and to Clare’s eternal chagrin, several emailed submissions have gotten lost in her hopelessly back-logged inbox!
+- Electronic Submissions via Submittable Only: This is because MacQueen’s Quinterly has no staff to process paper submissions, and emailed submissions have gotten lost in Clare’s hopelessly back-logged inbox.

-- Updated 19 March 2023: Please submit previously uncurated works.
+- With the exception of writing for Challenges—which should be original and unpublished anywhere—please submit previously uncurated works.
 That is, those which have not appeared in any curated collection, whether in print or online—such as anthologies, books, chapbooks, journals, magazines, newspapers, etc.

 This “leaves open the ability to self-publish on social media or blogs or message boards.
 It allows the work to be shared on podcasts and open mics,” as Rattle editor and curator Timothy Green writes in Uncurated: The Case for a New Term of Art.
 “Tweet your poems and flash fiction.
 Tag the person it was written for on Facebook.
 Workshop stories online.
 Blog chapters from your novel-in-progress.
 This is how a literary culture thrives” (Lit Mag News, 16 March 2023).

-Reprints: Clare MacQueen solicits “reprints” of previously curated works by contacting authors and artists directly.
+Reprints: Clare solicits republication of previously curated works by contacting authors and artists directly.

-AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
+The same is true for visual art: Clare MacQueen will not intentionally publish artworks created by Artifical Intelligence technology, including image-synthesis generators such as Stable Diffusion, DreamStudio, MidJourney, DreamUp, Photoshop with AI features, etc. This is because AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
+In other words, plagiarized.

 Until these issues are legally resolved in the United States, Clare cannot in good conscience include AI-generated artworks in MacQueen’s Quinterly—even though she may think they look amazing.

-This issue is more important since Clare began placing caps on the number of submission files received.
-Submission caps will keep the overall volume more manageable so that Clare can, during an intensely focused ten-week reading and production cycle for two issues combined, give each submission file the careful consideration it deserves, hand code about 250 accepted pieces for the MacQ website, and still have time to respond personally (Yay or Nay) to each Author or Artist before those two issues are actually published.
+This is more important since Clare began placing caps on the number of submission files received.
+Submission caps help keep the overall volume more manageable so that Clare can, during an intensely focused 13-week production cycle for two issues combined, give each submission file the careful consideration it deserves, hand code 200 (or more) accepted pieces for the MacQ website, and still have time to respond, Yay or Nay, to each Author or Artist within 60 days from their submission date. 😊

-- Response time for submissions will vary, from a couple of days to a couple of weeks, up to a couple of months—the latter, when Clare’s gathering content for two issues at once.
+- Response time for submissions will vary, from a few hours up to eight weeks (aka 60 days)—the latter, especially when Clare’s gathering content for two issues at once.

-Even if a friend or colleague has already received a decision about their submission to MacQ, please be patient and bear with Clare.
+Even if a friend or colleague has already received a decision about their submission, please be patient and bear with Clare.
 Please allow up to 60 days before sending her a note via Submittable asking for a status update.
 You can rest assured that she’s committed to responding sooner than the majority of literary venues, whose standard response time is 3-6 months or longer.

 These days, it’s safe to assume that the majority of general submissions are simultaneous.
 Which is understandable, of course.
 Still, MacQ’s publisher asks that writers be professional and send her a message right away via Submittable when work from their submission gets accepted by another venue.